 Most Popular Stone Cuts

 Like a natural diamond, moissanite can be cut into any stone shape.
-In today’s engagement ring market classic choices like the round cut, princess cut and oval cut reign supreme as they look good in nearly every setting and stand the test of time.
+In today’s engagement ring market classic choices like the round cut, princess cut and oval cut engagement rings reign supreme as they look good in nearly every setting and stand the test of time.
 For a trendier look, try a flashy marquise or pear cut combined with a sleek band.
 Or, if a vintage vibe is more your style, you can’t go wrong with an emerald cut moissanite for a touch of instant 1920s glam

 Most Popular Stone Settings